 Rossio Station

-Inaugurated at the end of the 19th century (1891), the Rossio Station, the most central in Lisbon, stands out for its harmonious main façade with eight doors and 18 windows decorated with Manueline arches.
+Inaugurated at the end of the 19th century (1891), Rossio Station, Lisbon’s most central station, stands out for its harmonious main façade with eight doors and 18 windows decorated with Manueline arches.

 In the past, it served as a station for regional and international trains, but today it is the departure and arrival point for the Sintra Line.

-If you’re looking for a good spot with Peruvian food in Lisbon, the restaurant QOSQO is the oldest and most traditional restaurant of this cuisine in the city, with incredible menus you’ll love it!
+If you’re looking for a good Peruvian spot in Lisbon, QOSQO is the oldest and most traditional Peruvian restaurant in the city, with incredible menus that you’ll love!

 Address: Rua dos Bacalhoeiros 26A (near Campo das Cebolas)